'How can I isolate and benefit from CBD or another specific, individual cannabinoid, at home?'

 Tip - If alcohol tincture is suitable for you, and if you used safe grain/ethyl/drinking alcohol, then instead of evaporating it off you can skip that step, and simply allow it to rest in a sealed bottle for several weeks, until the concentrate finishes slowly blending and bonding at a microscopic level (similar to dragon) and becomes more bioavailable.

 Tip - If you will be eating ALL your concentrate, and do not plan to smoke/vape any of it, then the extraction from the bags can be performed entirely with hot coconut oil, saving your funds on the cost of alcohol/solvent.

 Vaping, or Eating:

-And now you can finish processing, as described in the linked concentrate tutorial!
+And now you can finish processing, as described in the -Medical Grade Cannabis Concentrate-!

 - If you want it for vaping, just allow it to finish evaporating fully before scraping and collecting.